rougier/from-python-to-numpy/06-custom-vectorization.rst

 As explained in the `Subclassing ndarray
 <https://docs.scipy.org/doc/numpy/user/basics.subclassing.html>`_
-documentation, subclassing ndarray is complicated by the fact that new instances of ndarray classes can come about in three different ways:
+documentation, subclassing `ndarray` is complicated by the fact that new instances of `ndarray` classes can come about in three different ways:

 * Explicit constructor call
 * View casting
 * New from template

 However our case is simpler because we're only interested in the view casting.
 We thus only need to define the `__new__` method that will be called at each instance creation.
-Such GPUData class will be equipped with two
+As such, the `GPUData` class will be equipped with two
 properties:

 * `extents`: This represents the full extent of the view relatively to the base